2Proton2/-managing_books/README.md

 2. perform "npm i"
 3. setup your own config.env specifying @DB_URL and @PORT
 4. node index.js and you are good to go.
+5. Logging with Winston for monitoring and debugging